UC Irvine Anteaters: Soccer

 UCI soccer plays its home games at Anteater Stadium.
 The men's team has been ranked as high as No. 3 in the nation and has made six Division I NCAA tournament appearances with berths in 2008, 2009, 2011, 2013, 2014, and 2018.
 In addition, since the introduction of the Big West Conference Tournament for soccer in 2008 the Anteaters have won the tournament championship four times.
 The women's team has made two Division I NCAA tournament appearances with berths in 2010 and 2011.

 Notable Anteater soccer alumni include United States men's national team member Brad Evans (Seattle Sounders FC), Miguel Ibarra (Minnesota United FC) and Rouzy (LA Galaxy).

 The UC Irvine Anteaters men's soccer team have an NCAA Division I Tournament record of 6–6 through six appearances.

-The UC Irvine Anteaters women's soccer team have an NCAA Division I Tournament record of 3–3 through three appearances.
+The UC Irvine Anteaters women's soccer team have an NCAA Division I Tournament record of 6–5–1 through five appearances.

-Volleyball

-UC Irvine men's volleyball has won a total of four national championships, with titles in 2007, 2009, 2012, and 2013.